bird-house/birdhouse-docs/docs/glossary.md

 glossary:Emu

-:   *Emu* is a Python package with some test proccess for
+:   *Emu* is a Python package with some test process for
     `Web Processing Services <wps>`{.interpreted-text role="term"}.
     <http://emu.readthedocs.io/en/latest/>